zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-openscope-method.md

 ms.assetid: dbea0644-3873-4329-90b8-624163e87467
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: fa6d563873045b4b5b427f06f0caa5420d31590b
+ms.openlocfilehash: 915b05d0d2ac611678fdcc94dd42bbb1962e6ceb
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777207"
+ms.locfileid: "74427893"
 ---
 # <a name="isymunmanagedwriteropenscope-method"></a>ISymUnmanagedWriter::OpenScope-Methode
 Öffnet einen neuen lexikalischen Gültigkeitsbereich in der aktuellen Methode.
-Der Bereich wird der neue aktuelle Bereich und auf einen Stapel von Bereichen mithilfe von Push übertragen wird.
-Bereiche müssen eine Hierarchie zu bilden.
-Gleichgeordnete Elemente dürfen sich nicht überlappen.
+The scope becomes the new current scope and is pushed onto a stack of scopes.
+Scopes must form a hierarchy.
+Siblings are not allowed to overlap.

 ## <a name="syntax"></a>Syntax